FedyT/Simple-Damage-Meter/README.md

 - Improved **UI updates** to reflect damage statistics during combat.
 - **Fixed the positioning** of the icon to remain around the mini-map.

-**Patch Notes (V1.003)**
+### **Patch Notes (V1.003) ✨**
-🗺️ Minimap Icon: Added for quick access to toggle the damage meter UI.
+- **🗺️ Minimap Icon**: Added for quick access to toggle the damage meter UI.
-⚔️ Spec Icons: Replaced class icons with spec-specific icons for better role representation.
+- **⚔️ Spec Icons**: Replaced class icons with spec-specific icons for better role representation.
-🎨 Dynamic Class-Colored Bars: Player bars now adjust based on group size with class colors.
+- **🎨 Dynamic Class-Colored Bars**: Player bars now adjust based on group size with class colors.
-🔄 Resizing UI: The UI adapts dynamically as players join or leave, maintaining a clean layout.
+- **🔄 Resizing UI**: The UI adapts dynamically as players join or leave, maintaining a clean layout.

-Bug Fixes & Enhancements:
+#### **Bug Fixes & Enhancements**:
-🛠️ Improved frame resizing when players join/leave.
+- 🛠️ Improved frame resizing when players join/leave.
-🎨 Corrected class color definitions for accuracy.
+- 🎨 Corrected class color definitions for accuracy.

-**Quality of Life:**
+#### **Quality of Life**:
-🧹 Simplified UI with class-colored bars replacing the fixed background.
+- 🧹 Simplified UI with class-colored bars replacing the fixed background.
-🚫 Removed XML file for a cleaner Lua-based addon.
+- 🚫 Removed XML file for a cleaner Lua-based addon.